A look at eight great ways to start a memoir.

 As he breezes through his description of this “little problem,” we can be forgiven for feeling that Burroughs is resigned to fooling people—and maybe fooling himself, as well.

-8 Great ways to start off a memoir: The list
+8 Great Ways to Start a Memoir: The List

 Here are the ways to begin a memoir described above: